Walking across the Outback

 by: Anonymous

-thanks for your reply and I understand to walk across our barron landscape would definately involve some serious planning but I was just curious as to whethher it would be easier to stick to the highways, thats all .I hopefully plan to do this one day as a personel achievement because we only live once hey?thanks again..
+Thanks for your reply and I understand to walk across our barren landscape would definitely involve some serious planning but I was just curious as to whether it would be easier to stick to the highways, that's all.
+I hopefully plan to do this one day as a personal achievement because we only live once hey?Thanks again.

-ps;come for a walk shawn
+PS: come for a walk Shawn

 by: Birgit